Cyrus Teed: Death and legacy

-On October 13, 1906, while meeting the 1:30PM Atlantic Coast Line train from Baltimore, a group of Koreshans got into a fight in front of R. W. Gillams' grocery store in Ft.
+On October 13, 1906, while meeting the 1:30 pm Atlantic Coast Line train from Baltimore, a group of Koreshans got into a fight in front of R. W. Gillams' grocery store in Ft.
 Myers, Teed tried to break it up and he was severely beaten by a Marshal Sanchez, suffering injuries from which he never recovered.
 He died on December 22, 1908.

 Teed's followers initially expected his resurrection, after which he and his faithful would be taken up to heaven as he had predicted in his book The Immortal Manhood.
 They kept a constant vigil over his body for two days, after which time it began to show signs of decay.
 Following Christmas the county health officer stepped in to order his burial.
 After his death the group went into decline.

-In 1921, a hurricane destroyed his tomb on the southern end of Estero Island and washed his coffin out to sea.

-The last remaining follower, Hedwig Michel, deeded the colony to the State of Florida in 1961.
-It is now the Koreshan State Historic Site.
+The last remaining follower, Hedwig Michel, deeded what remained of the colony, some 350 acres of land, to the State of Florida in 1961.
+Following Michel's death in 1982, the site became known as the Koreshan State Historic Site.

 Cyrus Teed's son, Douglas Arthur Teed, was an American Impressionist painter, but not a follower of his father's teachings.

+Douglas did, however, seek out his father later in life, visiting the Koreshan Unity in 1905.
+An article in the Fort Myers Press expressed gratitude toward south Florida receiving such a distinguished painter, and suggested the possibility of Douglas remaining in the state to paint.
+There are numerous accounts in the communal paper espousing the talents of the artist son of Koresh.

+A special hall was built to house 27 of Douglas's works, which were painted especially for the commune.
+The people of the Unity were flattered by his interpretation of Estero, and the uncharted surrounding Florida land.
+Many of these works were painted in an egg-tempera and have faded quite badly.
+Only a few paintings retain the artist's original intent; one such painting, "Tropical Dawn" was presented to a member of the Unity, Victoria Gratia, at her birthday celebration in April 1905.

+It seemed the relationship between father and son was on good terms; Douglas even dedicated a poem to his father for his birthday (known to the Unity as "The Solar Festival") on October 18, 1905, entitled, The Lost Muse.
+However, in 1907 Douglas sued the Koreshan Unity for overdue payment, citing the paintings which hung in the Art Hall.
+In 1908, a full settlement was made out of court between Douglas and the Unity, the year Teed died.